Tuesday, October 30, 2018, 7:00 – 9:00 pm

 — Kimberly Reed, Director/Producer

-This event is a collaboration with POV, the award-winning independent non-fiction film series on PBS www.pbs.org/pov
+This event was a collaboration with POV, the award-winning independent non-fiction film series on PBS www.pbs.org/pov